Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

-Guava is native to tropical America, but the best quality is grown in north India.
+Guava is native to tropical America, but the best quality is grown in northern India.

 The total area under guava in the country is about 15.15 million hectares, of which Bihar is the leading state, followed by AP and Uttar Pradesh.